Modern Day Treaty

 Before your application is processed, it needs to be commissioned.

-Bring all completed forms and required documents to the MNA Provincial Head Office in Edmonton to get your application commissioned. - I don’t live in Edmonton
+Bring all completed forms and required documents to the Provincial Head Office to get your application commissioned.

-Once all forms have been commissioned at your nearest regional office, completed application packages can be mailed to head office on your behalf, or dropped off in-person to Métis Nation of Alberta
+Once all forms have been commissioned at your nearest District office, completed application packages can be mailed to provincial office on your behalf, or dropped off in-person to the Otipemisiwak Métis Government.ATTN: Registry

 ATTN: Registry